UbaidSh2018/Angular4Form/README.md

 3. AngularCLI: My computer had an older version of CLI(1.3.2) and Angular4.
 I realized in the later stage of this project that some features are limited with that version of CLI.
-I wanted to implement "ngx-toastr" module for a notification upon form submission but a lot of my time went into trying to implement that.
+I wanted to implement "ngx-toastr" module for a notification upon form submission but a lot of my time was lost in looking for solutions to bugs affecting other parts of application.
 At the end I decided to drop that extra feature.

 4. Webhooks: A new concept for me.
 I researched and came across a more user-friendly web-hook by Zapier.
 This helped me understand how they work.
 I tested my data submission on Zapier first and then moved to the one required to be used for this project.

 ---
-##Improvements:
+### Improvements:

 1. Production Ready Code: Configure the application to be run on a remote or local http-server.